spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/using-event-streams.md

 title: Using event streams
 ---

-A projector will by default only handle an event if that projector has received all previous events.
 If your application receives a lot of concurrent requests, it will result in a lot of events being fired.
 In such a scenario there's a high chance that projectors won't get events in the right order.

 Imagine that there are many requests coming in at the same time that each want to add money to 100 different accounts.